Course guide of Physics of Biological Systems (2001112)

 • Second written test (same date as the ordinary exam session): 40-45%

 • Lab sessions: 20%.
 In these, the competency will be assessed by a practical test and/or through the lab reports.
-In order to pass the whole subject, it is mandatory to pass the lab sessions (5 or more points over 10), successfully complete all the sessions and submit all the corresponding reports
+In order to pass the whole subject, it is mandatory to pass the lab sessions (5 or more points over 10), successfully complete all the sessions and to pass all the corresponding reports and/or the practice exam.

 Students will pass the subject by continuous evaluation when their final mark exceeds 5 points (out of 10) according to this weighting scheme.